FENECON Home 10 assembly and operating instructions

 Consumption |

-*To install the AVU, use the associated assembly and operating instructions.
-These can be found on the FENECON website in the download center at: https://fenecon.de/files-avu/.
+*To install the automatic off-grid switch, use the associated assembly and operating instructions.
+This can be found on the FENECON website in the download center.

 4.2.7.
 Required components